 MI online gaming licensing fees and taxes

-Online casinos will face a tiered tax structure, with licensees subjected to a 20% state tax rate for adjusted gross receipts less than $4 million, up to 28% for AGR greater than $12 million.
+Online casinos face a tiered tax structure, with licensees subjected to a 20% state tax rate for adjusted gross receipts less than $4 million, up to 28% for AGR greater than $12 million.

 The fees for an application, licensure, and licensure renewal are the same as sports wagering.
 Like sports betting, the Detroit casinos owe 1.25% to the city.